 - Is there something in our organizational culture that prevents growth or improvement?

 Finally, you can use the matrix established to design the final strategy based on the relationships of the factors that you have listed.
 For instance, you can focus on strengths by taking advantage of available opportunities.
 You can also plan so that you can avoid any potential weaknesses contributed by a specific threat.
 In the end, you can write down your policies and concentrate on the method that you can employ in implementing them.
 Here are some examples:

 - Which new markets should we enter?

 - Which steps should we take to protect ourselves from threats?

 Personal SWOT analysis example

-Take a SWOT analysis example for a marketing manager in a leading firm.
+You can also create a personal SWOT analysis template with our free printables.
+For example, here is a SWOT analysis example for a marketing manager in a leading firm.
 You might feel that you are doing great in your current role but at the same time feel that your performance might be better.
 In this case, your SWOT could look as follows.

 - A client-centric attitude has to lead to success in past assignments, making it to earn the faith and trust of clients.

 - The ability to contemplate objectively and ask questions assists you in identifying the best marketing strategy.